inclement/inclem.net/content/kivycrashcourse/1-making_a_simple_app.rst

 and you'll get a totally black window because we didn't tell it to display anything.
 Congratulations on your first kivy program!

-To make this more interesting, we need to tell our `App` how to display something.
-In practice with Kivy, this means telling it to display some `Widget`.
+To make this more interesting, we need to tell our :code:`App` how to display something.
+In practice with Kivy, this means telling it to display some :code:`Widget`.
 Kivy comes with quite a lot of widget classes, generally small with some specific functionality of their own (checkbox, label, textinput, scrollable container etc.), but designed to be easy to combine to make much more complex interfaces with whatever behaviour you really want.

-For now we'll import a simple `Button` widget:
+For now we'll import a simple :code:`Button` widget:

 .. code-block:: python

    from kivy.uix.button import Button

 Next we need to tell Kivy how to display this button.
-We do this using the `build` method of `App`.
-When the `App` is run it calls this `build` method, and whatever is returned is used as Kivy's 'root widget'.
+We do this using the :code:`build` method of :code:`App`.
+When the :code:`App` is run it calls this :code:`build` method, and whatever is returned is used as Kivy's 'root widget'.
 This widget is automatically sized and positioned to fill the window, and the rest of your application is built by adding child widgets (more on